alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 ![Breaking change](/assets/images/2023/03/breaking_change.webp )
 {{</ style >}}

-{{< admonition tip "" true >}}
-If your early customers had included this new functionality shortly in their applications, it would not have been any issue neither any need of versioning.
-{{< /admonition >}}

 **This is a breaking change!**

 {{< admonition info "What is a breaking change?" true >}}